astropy/astropy/docs/getting_started.rst

     >>> import astropy

 is not very useful.
-Instead, it is best to import the desired sub-pacakge with the syntax::
+Instead, it is best to import the desired sub-package with the syntax::

     >>> from astropy import subpackage  # doctest: +SKIP